Skip to main content

 School-Based Health Centers

 Getting health care for your child can be complicated.
-Many doctors only offer appointments during the school day, and their offices might be far from school.
+Many doctors can only see patients during the school day, and their offices might be far from school.
 To see the doctor, your child might have to miss school and you might have to leave work — which isn't always an option.

-School-based health centers make going to the doctor as simple as walking down the hall.
+School-based health centers make going to the doctor simple — kids can just walk down the hall.

 Staffed by health care workers like nurses and doctors, school-based health centers provide a range of services to meet kids' and teens' health care needs.
-Services can include check-ups, lab tests, prescriptions, counseling, and regular visits for problems like asthma and diabetes.
+These can include checkups, lab tests, prescriptions, counseling, and regular visits for problems like asthma and diabetes.

-About 2,300 school-based health clinics operate in 49 states and Washington D.C., serving more than 2 million students in preschool through 12th grade.
+About 2,500 school-based health clinics operate in 48 states and Washington, D.C., serving more than 2 million students in preschool through 12th grade.
 Centers usually are inside a school building or right next door.
 Some school-based health centers serve more than one school or even a whole school district.

-You can find out if your child's school has a health center by contacting your child's teacher or the school office.
-Most school-based health centers also let parents know about their services by sending details when the student enrolls through school newsletters or websites or at parent-teacher events like back-to-school nights.
+To find out if your child's school has a health center, contact your child's teacher or the school office.
+Most school-based health centers also let parents know about their services by sending details when the student enrolls via school newsletters or websites or at parent–teacher events like back-to-school nights.

 Why Have Health Centers at Schools?